RishiMaddi1/aikipedia-website/README.md

-Certainly!
-Below is a formatted README file for your project.
-I've included a section for licensing that restricts usage, which you can customize further if needed.

----

 # Aikipedia Chat

 Aikipedia Chat is a platform designed to provide affordable access to advanced AI models.
 By acting as an intermediary, we offer a cost-effective solution for users in India to leverage powerful AI capabilities without the high upfront costs typically associated with these services.